chriskvik/modular-bot/README.md

 Modular Bot uses a number of open source projects to work properly:

 * [node.js] - Evented I/O for the backend.
-* [needle] - The leanest and most handsome HTTP client in the Nodelands.
 * [irc] - Modern IRC client library for Node.
 * [irc-colors] - Color and formatting for irc bots made easy.
 * [cline] - Command-line apps building library for Node.